EnsurityTechnologies/vaultdoc/content/VAULT Manager/ThinC-VAULT Configuration/User Management/_index.md

 ---

-User Creation:
+## User Creation

 ThinC Manager tool has capability to automatically distinguish between fresh / reset / unregistered device and fingerprint enrolled / registered device.
 In case of fingerprint enrolled / registered device it is mandatory for the registered user to authenticate before accessing Management functions.
 The step 1 below provide process to access management function for device with enrolled fingerprint, see to step 2 for unregistered device or first time fingerprint enrollment.

 The tool will automatically skip to step 2 to initiate the initial authentication process for new fresh / reset / unregistered device.

 Step 1:
 Click on Authenticate and place enrolled finger on the Touch sensor.
 The tool will request ThinC-VAULT to verify the finger and provide access after successful verification.
 This step is skipped by tool automatically for fresh / reset / unregistered device.